jnozzi/cocoadev.com/SiteContent/General/BCWrapperSource.markdown

 6) It requires familiarity with bc, which is implemented in dc, which is a stack-based RPN calculator.
 7) As pointed out above, it's potentially incorrect.

 Does that satisfy you?
-I do agree, however, that this is potentially useful as a quick demo of [[NSTask]].
+I do agree, however, that this is potentially useful as a quick demo of General/NSTask.

 ----